sancarn/stdVBA-examples/Examples/SharepointPAService/README.md

 > ⚠️⚠️⚠️ DO NOT PUBLISH URLs publically/online without MAJOR RESTRICTIONS on the API usage! ⚠️⚠️⚠️
 >
-> Generic sharepoitn REST APIs like the one used in this demo should remain internal only, and other access controlls should be put in place to ensure unintended usage not possible.
+> Generic sharepoint REST APIs like the one used in this demo should remain internal only, and other access controlls should be put in place to ensure unintended usage not possible.
+These links can be eaily abused in the wrong hands.

 ## Setup